macwinlin-studio/import-2.1.3/README.md

 Therefore, **SQLite3 package** + **SQL command** + **database** are used to store / modify the default path.

-The **Change config.py** file is then created.
+The `Change config.py` file is then created.

-You can now directly modify the default path using the **Change config.py** program.
+You can now directly modify the default path using the `Change config.py` program.

 ## Install

 This project can be run directly,but this project needs to install some necessary modules.

-You can use this code in the project save location:pip install wxPython
+You can use this code in the project save location:`pip install wxPython`

 Then open Python and run it.